 Does it take several seconds to a minute before the furnace comes on after you call for heat?
 This is a delayed ignition caused by dirty furnace burners.
 The dirt keeps the burners from igniting the gas, so the gas builds up.

 Once the gas ignites the system will make a loud banging noise when it is turned on.
 Basically, it’s a mini-explosion in the furnace.
 Don’t ignore this noise.
 If you hear a banging or knocking noise, the source of the issue may be small explosions that can crack the heat exchanger, which is expensive to repair.

 If you hear this noise several feet from the furnace, then it’s probably the ducts expanding as the furnace blower turns on.
 This excessive expanding can be due to:

 - Undersized ducts (talk to a contractor to see if this is the case)

 - Closed vents (open more of your vents)

 - A dirty air filter (change their air filter if it’s dirty)

 Tips & Insights: What Is the Cost of Converting From Oil to Gas Heating?

-The cause of this noise is usually a problem with the furnace’s squirrel cage blower wheel.
-If you hear this noise, turn off your furnace immediately to prevent any further damage to the furnace and call a professional for furnace repair.
+The cause of this noise is usually a problem with the squirrel cage blower wheel in the furnace.
+If you hear this noise, turn off your furnace immediately to prevent any further damage to the system and call a professional to perform a furnace repair project.

 A few blower wheel problems include: